CMecrow/CM-Project-4/README.md

 ### Admin Page

 - The admin page is handled by django's built in admin panel.
 From here the site admin can moderate posts and comments, deleting or editing them as required.
 They can also moderate users and change passwords.
+One particularly useful action that can be taken on the admin page is archiving posts.
+As the first 8 posts on the homepage are displayed in order of popularity, the posts there could remain there for a long time.
+Should the admin decide to archive a post, it will then be removed from the page but still accessible via the admin page.
 The admin page also provides the user the ability to add comments or posts.
 When the project was first started, there was much more emphasis placed on the creation of posts from this page, so tools such a summernote were added to enhance the created posts.
 However, as the project developed it became clear that this functionality wouldn't be nesicary in the current project itteration, as it was much easier and quicker to add posts from the main site pages.
 There was also an issue found with adding and then editting posts created in summernote, which is detailed in the testing document.

 ---